snek5/qrcode_generator/README.md

 # QR Code Generator

-A lightweight Flask app for creating custom QR codes with style, color, gradient, and logo embedding options.
+A lightweight Flask app with HTMX frontend for creating custom QR codes with style, color, gradient, and logo embedding options.

 ## Features